COVID-19 Contact Tracing Workforce Barely 'Inching Up' As Cases Surge

 6. Still no significant federal resources

 States have tried to meet the need for contact tracers without a lot of help or resources from the federal government.
-Some have relied on volunteers, others have raised money from private philanthropists.
+Some have relied on volunteers; others have raised money from private philanthropists.

 The need is significant.
 In April, a group of former federal officials who wrote a letter to Congress calling for increased contact tracing support estimated that $12 billion in federal funding would be needed to pay for new hires.
 There are some efforts in Congress to better fund and coordinate contact tracing, but the prospects of a coronavirus relief bill have grown dim with the election only weeks away.

-Watson says in the face of rising case numbers, members of the public and policy makers might be tempted to "blame contact tracing for failing if transmission starts to run away again and I think it's not fair to put that on contact tracing, especially when it's not been resourced appropriately."
+Watson says that in the face of rising case numbers, members of the public and policymakers might be tempted to "blame contact tracing for failing if transmission starts to run away again and I think it's not fair to put that on contact tracing, especially when it's not been resourced appropriately."

 Without this financial support, Allen says the country's contact tracing workforce will likely "just keep inching up," even if coronavirus cases spike.